In order to work with an animal as intelligent and sensitive as the horse we must first work on ourselves.

 Horsemanship is something that has been a big part of my life, a big focus and passion.
 What people may not know is why.

-I can see so many similarities in myself and horses, our fear responses and the way our nervous system works.
-We are much the same as horses.
+I can see so many similarities in myself and horses, our fear responses and the way our nervous system works, we are much the same as horses.

-I see how the horses respond when they are frightened or confused and I can put myself in their place, I get very emotional when I think about the feeling of having no control over your life or your own body.
+I see how the horses respond when they are frightened or confused and I can put myself in their place, I get very emotional when I think about the feeling of having no control over your own life or your own body.

 We must learn to look inwards, to reflect and improve and only when we are ready to have an open mind and accept responsibility for ours and our horses behavior can we truly start living the gift of horsemanship.